AdrianaCJB/basic_virtualenvironment_python/README.md

-# Hoe to create a Virtual environment in Python
+# How to create a Virtual environment in Python

 Prerequites - You must have installed: